Charmingdc/Charmingdc/README.md

 ## Hi there 👋
  I'm [@Charmingdc 😇](https://github.com/Charmingdc)
 - 👨‍💻 I'm a frontend web developer
 - 🌱 I’m currently learning JavaScript
+- 🌼 Currently working on **MindEcho**
 - 👯 I’m looking to collaborate on any frontend projects
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love coding with music 🎶 playing in the background